JamesB-87/Azure-Blob-to-S3/README.md

 As an example, below are the resources created when running the deployment with project: *'blobtos3'* and environment: *'dev'*

 ![Artitectural Diagram](./assets/AzStorage-to-AwsS3-resources.png?raw=true)

+Hardcoded to us London region, update line 18 in the config.cs under src/azstoragetransfer/azstoragetransfer.funcapp - 'public static RegionEndpoint Region { get; } = RegionEndpoint.GetBySystemName(Environment.GetEnvironmentVariable("AwsRegion") ??
+RegionEndpoint.EUWest2.SystemName);' & local.settings.stub.json on line 14 - '    "AwsRegion": "eu-west-2"'

+S3 Bucket requires a user created and not using root account, access key is generated under the IAM for said user The S3 bucket will require only an access policy and does not require any changes to make the bucket publicly availble Access policy:
+"{
+    "Version": "2012-10-17",
+    "Id": "Policy1676627176428",
+    "Statement": [
+        {
+            "Sid": "Stmt1676627173502",
+            "Effect": "Allow",
+            "Principal": {
+                "AWS": "arn:aws:iam::#############:user/USERNAME"
+            },
+            "Action": "s3:PutObject",
+            "Resource": "arn:aws:s3:::S£BUCKETNAME/*"
+        }
+    ]
+}
+"